Parthenon temple on the Athenian Acropolis, Attica, Greece.

 When beginning a new project, especially one that requires skills not yet acquired and experience not yet gained, we often encounter a gap between what we envisioned for our project and what it seems poised to achieve.

 We should instead experience it as a message to keep going.
-The beginner’s gap is just one element in a larger scene: It’s true that there’s no way to really close it (in part because some disappointed ambitions are a frequent companion to creation).
+The beginner’s gap is just one element in a larger scene: It’s true that there’s no way to really close it (in part because disappointed ambitions are a frequent companion to creation).
 However, we can prepare for it and build a bridge across it by expecting our projects to fall short of our ambitions, and by keeping going anyway.

 Valentine’s Day is for lovers, for family, for friends, for children, and for pets.
 It’s also for artists, for creators, and for writers, too.
 We can think of our relationship to creativity as a labor of love, but a passion project requires more than care; it requires a commitment.